axieinfinity/ronin-documentation/docs/node-operators/validator-setup-m.md

 ---
-description: (POA MAINNET) Run a validator node
+description: Set up and run a validator node
 ---
 # Run a validator node (mainnet)